dynobase-icon

 To set up your DynamoDB free tier, you'd require a working free tier subscription to Amazon Web Services.
 Once you have this in order, you can start the steps mentioned below.
 You typically don't have to do much to create a new AWS account.

-1. Sign in to AWS web console
+1. Sign in to the AWS web console

 2. Navigate to the DynamoDB service